Travel guide Andalousie

 Introduced by the Arabs in the 17th century, olive trees cover almost 60% of Andalusia.
 This generates 80% of Spain's annual production.
 Olive oil, the region's liquid gold, is found in many dishes, and is proud to be part of the Mediterranean diet.
 To be tried without moderation.

-It's especially during Semana Santa (Holy Week) that religious processions parade through the main streets of the towns.
-With enormous pasos, altars lavishly decorated and decorated with flowers, and a procession of penitents.
+Semana Santa, or Holy Week, is a particularly popular time for religious processions through the main streets of towns and cities.
+With enormous pasos, altars lavishly decorated with flowers, and a procession of penitents.
 Followed by crowds of believers, often arriving well in advance of the ceremonies to get a front-row seat.

 As its name suggests, it is the ultimate summer drink in Andalusia.
 Most of the time served in a tubo glass, with a long form, this drink is composed of red wine, mosto tinto and lemonade.
 Some establishments add a glass of Martini or ice cubes with seasonal fruits, such as grape berries.